stellamarma/Assignment/README.md

 # 📊 Time Series Dashboard

+## 🚀 Live Demo

+You can check out the deployed version of the Time Series Dashboard here:
+🔗 [Time Series Dashboard](https://assignment-drab-seven.vercel.app/)

-## 💻 About the Project & 🚀 Live Demo
+## 💻 About the Project
 The **Time Series Dashboard** is a Vue 3 and TypeScript-based web application that visualizes and manages time-series data.
-Users can filter data, display charts, and update or add new records dynamically.You can check out the deployed version of the Time Series Dashboard here:
+Users can filter data, display charts, and update or add new records dynamically.
-🔗 [Time Series Dashboard](https://assignment-drab-seven.vercel.app/)

 ## 🛠️ Features
 - 📅 Filter data based on date range